mattermost/docs/source/help/getting-started/setting-your-status-availability.rst

 .. note::

   - If custom statuses aren't available, you can request your System Admin to enable this feature in **System Console > Site Configuration > Users and Teams > Enable Custom Statuses**.
-  - Custom statuses are available in Mattermost Cloud.
-Custom statuses will be available in Mattermost Server v5.33 on March 16, 2021, and in the Mattermost Mobile App in a future release.
+  - Custom statuses will be available in the Mattermost Mobile App in a future release.

 Clearing a Custom Status
 ------------------------